BitiTiger/cs3490-project/proposal.md

 - Give a brief outline of the process by which the program will attain its goal.
-A good answer could include the datatype(s) definition, a list of functions to be implemented, a one-line description of what each function does, and pseudocode for a “main” method that will call them in sequence.
+A good answer could include the datatype(s) definition, a list of functions to be implemented, a one-line description of what each function does, and pseudocode for a main method that will call them in sequence.
   (At this point, you do not have to give the pseudocode for individual functions.)
 - If you intend to work in a group, list the name(s) of who you will work with.